-But the options to protect unstructured data aren't nearly as focused or effective.
-It's easy to see why: scanning PBs of unstructured data to accurately identify those that are both business critical AND inappropriately shared is no small feat.
-This, then, is the crux of the unstructured data security problem: out of the 15.2 million files an average enterprise has, how can we know which files are overshared without overwhelming IT teams with false positives?
+But the options to protect data aren't nearly as focused or effective.
+It's easy to see why: scanning PBs of data to accurately identify those that are both business critical AND inappropriately shared is no small feat.
+This, then, is the crux of the data security problem: out of the 15.2 million data records an average enterprise has, how can we know which data are overshared without overwhelming IT teams with false positives?